KSP-KOS/KOS/doc/source/library.rst

-Starting with version 0.17.0 of kOS, we have decided to support a separate repository of examples and libraries that "live" entirely in kerboscript code only.
+Starting with version 0.17.0 of kOS, we have decided to support a separate repository of examples and libraries that "live" entirely in Kerboscript code only.
 This is a useful place to find helpful code written mostly by other users of kOS, some of whom may be members of the main kOS development team, but most of whom are not and are just ordinary users of kOS like you.